-This One Pot Creamy Mac and Cheese Bar is such a fun party idea or great way to jazz up plain old mac and cheese with more veggies!
+This One Pot Creamy Mac and Cheese Bar is a great option for your next party and a fun way to jazz up plain old mac and cheese!

 Ingredients and substitutions

 - Butter – substitute butter for margarine, ghee, oil, heavy cream or cream cheese.

 - Flour – cornstarch will be a great substitute for flour to thicken the mac and cheese.
 Potato starch will also work.

 - 2% milk – use any variety of dairy or non-dairy milk for this recipe.